coulas/coffee_machine/iteration_05.md

 Your product owner wants to you to take advantage of the machine capabilities to inform the user that there is a shortage and to send a email notification to the company so that they can come and refill the machine.

 # Use cases
-When I order a drink and it can be delivered because of a shortage, I want to see a message to the coffee machine console that indicates me the shortage and that a notification has been sent
+When I order a drink and it can't be delivered because of a shortage, I want to see a message to the coffee machine console that indicates me the shortage and that a notification has been sent

 ## Implementation details
 You can take advantages of the 2 services implemented by the coffee machine: